jvalue/jayvee/CONTRIBUTING.md

 8. Submit a pull request to our main repository.
 9. Self-review your pull request.
 If you have open questions, please add comments to the code accordingly.

-Please make sure to include a detailed description of your changes in your pull request.
+Please make sure to include a detailed description of your changes in your pull request and document additions and change on the language in the [developer docs](/apps/docs//docs/dev/).
 We appreciate comments explaining why you made specific changes, and any context that may be useful for reviewers.